3 Ways to Encourage Your Child’s Social Life Without Social Media

 1. Get Them Involved in Extracurricular Activities

 As your child grows, they will develop interests and personality traits suited for various activities.
+This is the first step in moving your child toward a healthy mix of online and offline social activity.
 Encourage them to get involved in a club or sport they’re interested in.

 They can get exercise by playing basketball, swimming or hiking, dig into their academic interests by joining a math team or history club, or experience their media hobbies in new ways by playing cards and board games regularly with friends.